personalizedrefrigerator/js-draw/docs/doc-pages/pages/guides/components/custom-components.md

 AbstractComponent.registerComponent(componentId, data => {
 	// TODO: Deserialize the component from [data].
 This is used if collaborative
 	// editing is enabled.
-	return new ImageInfoComponent();
+	return new ExampleComponent();
 });

 // Add the component
-editor.dispatch(editor.image.addComponent(new ImageInfoComponent()));
+editor.dispatch(editor.image.addComponent(new ExampleComponent()));
 ```

 Try clicking "run"!
 Notice that we now have a red box.
 Since `applyTransformation` and `intersects` aren't implemented, it doesn't work with the selection or eraser tools.
 We'll implement those methods next.

 ## 3. Making it selectable

-To make it possible for a user to move and resize our `ImageInfoComponent`, we'll need a bit more state.
+To make it possible for a user to move and resize our `ExampleComponent`, we'll need a bit more state.
 In particular, we'll add:

 - A {@link @js-draw/math!Mat33 | Mat33} that stores the position/rotation of the component.
   - See the {@link @js-draw/math!Mat33 | Mat33} documentation for more information.